Famous Logos in Jokerman Font

 You’d be amazed at the difference a font can make, especially one used in a wordmark or logo.
 Just using a different style of lettering can completely change the feel of a logo.
 I illustrated this a few months ago by using two widely-despised fonts, Papyrus and Algerian, in a variety of famous logos.
 The results were pretty hideous.
 As one commenter on this blog said, “These logos hurt to look at.”
 So then I went the other direction, substituting the graphic designer’s darling, Helvetica.
 This left me with a series of competent, but bland designs.
 So this week, I’d like to try it out with the Jokerman font.

 Jokerman is a display typeface.
 Unlike Helvetica, or even Comic Sans, it’s not meant for large chunks of text.
-It’s meant for short, whimsical applications, like the logo of a day care center, or the headline of a church newsletter.
+It works best for short, whimsical applications, like the logo of a day care center, or the headline of a church newsletter.
 It’s certainly not meant for the logos of serious, Fortune 500 corporations, so naturally, I used it for just that.
 Here are the results.

 Are there any loud and obnoxious fonts out there that you like?
 If so, let me know in the comment section.